DevTechJr/Hack-Club-Analysis-Prototype/README.md

 - Web Scraper Program (I will write out a Scrapy script to automate the web scraping procedure without any dependency on other 3rd party tools as well as limitations on how many items I can scrap for free.
 The scraped web results were retrieved from a pre-made web scraper tool on a free plan.
 This resulted in a small data set size which surely would have influenced the results of the model and the bias in it.
 )

-- Random Forest Model (For the actual engine, I will switch to using a Random Forest Model to analyse data and determine results because of it's stronger accuracy and decision making, compared to the standard decision tree)
+- Random Forest Model (For the actual engine, I will switch to using a Random Forest Model to analyse data and determine results because of it's stronger accuracy and decision making, compared to the standard decision tree.)

 ## License